Enterprise-CMCS/managed-care-review/docs/technical-design/endpoints.md

 ### Serverless configuration

-It's considerably more straightforward to create an endpoint through serverless/AWS.
 When we create a handler, we're telling serverless to create a new Lambda function for us in AWS.
-If we configure things correctly, that function will have access to things like our postgres database, which itself is hosted on AWS.
+If we configure it correctly, that function will have access to things like our postgres database, which itself is hosted on AWS.
 Here's one existing handler configuration, found in `/services/app-api/serverless.yml`.

 ```yaml
 reports: